IMPORTANT AIRLINE SAFETY ISSUE

 -- I recently posted this 10-page Website/Safety Alert as a public service ad on Facebook --

--- This Facebook post received 10 times more "Clicks" and "Views" than a typical Facebook post --
+-- This Facebook post received over 10 times more "Views" and "Clicks" than a typical Facebook post --

--- This was due the obvious widespread public interest in airline safety issues --
+-- This was due the obvious widespread public interest in this airline safety issue --

 -- The ad also received many favorable comments from pilots and aircraft mechanics --